Economics of Rangelands Restoration Report

 2026 marks the International Year of Rangelands and Pastoralists culminating in the 17th Session of Conference of the Parties to the UN Convention to Combat Desertification (UNCCD COP17) taking place in Mongolia from which decisive impulses and action is expected for rangelands.

-The flagship report on the Economics of Rangelands will also contribute to an anticipated Rangelands Initiative of the UNCCD, which aims to increase investment in rangelands to accelerate the achievement of land degradation neutrality targets.
+The flagship report on the Economics of Rangelands Restoration will be launched at the UNCCD COP17 and is also contributing to an anticipated Rangelands Initiative of the UNCCD, which aims to increase investment in rangelands to accelerate the achievement of land degradation neutrality targets.
 The Rangelands Flagship Initiative will contribute to sustainable development, including poverty reduction and food security, while delivering synergy between combatting desertification, conserving biodiversity, and mitigating and adapting to climate change.

-The report will adress several factors that currently contribute to a low attention to rangeland restoration, including:
+The report will address several factors that currently contribute to a low attention to rangeland restoration, including:

 - Weak understanding of the cost of rangeland degradation